 Your e-mail comments or questions go directly to the Public Affairs Office and to the project delivery team for a response.
 E-mail us!

 The existing navigation project consists of a harbor channel ranging in depth from 27 to 29 feet LWD and 2 canals with depths of 22 feet.
-Due to contaminated sediments and lack of a suitable storage area for the sediment, the harbor has not been dredged since 1972.
-An estimated dredging backlog of 1.8 million cubic yards of sediments currently causes pollution of Lake Michigan and affects the efficiency of deep draft commercial navigation.
-The project provides for constructing a confined dredged material disposal facility (CDF) on an USEPA Resource Conservation and Recovery Act (RCRA) site in East Chicago, Indiana.
-The project will dredge the entire federal channel to congressionally authorized navigation depths, and will include the removal of sediments in adjacent berthing and docking areas at the local sponsors (non-federal) expense.
-In addition to providing storage for the dredged materials, the CDF will isolate and contain existing on-site soil and groundwater contamination in compliance with the RCRA requirements.
+Contaminated sediment and a lack of a suitable storage place for the sediment lead to the harbor not being dredged from 1972 to 2012.
+Since 2012, nearly 1 million cy of sediment has been removed from the waterway and confined, greatly reducing the contaminants that had previously been washing into Lake Michigan and improving the efficiency of deep draft commercial navigation.
+Over the next few years, the entire federal channel will be dredged to congressionially authorized navigation depths, including the removal of sediments in adjacent berthing and docking areas at the local sponsors (non-federal) expense.
+The project includes the operation and maintenance of the confined disposal facility (CDF) on an USEPA Resource Conservation and Recovery Act (RCRA) site in East Chicago, Indiana.
+In addition to providing storage for the dredged sediment, the CDF isolates and contains the existing on-site soil and groundwater contamination in compliance with RCRA requirements.
 The CDF includes the following features:

 - A slurry cutoff wall